rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 == Best Plugin To Generate WooCommerce Google Product Feed ==

-Currently, this plugin is considered the easiest and the most effective plugin to generate WooCommerce Google Shopping Feed.
+Currently, this plugin is considered the easiest and the most effective Product Feed Management plugin to generate WooCommerce Google Shopping Feed.

 You will get everything you need that is required by Google merchant feed (Google Shopping Feed) including: